 A known impurity and neurotoxin, it is shocking to reveal that many cosmetics and skincare contain this harmful ingredient.
 While it may not be added intentionally, lead is usually a recurring contaminant in our products.
 It is often present in products with colour.

 While lead has been banned for use in cosmetics and skincare, many were tested positive for lead contamination.
 This was due to colour additives.
 After much investigation, FDA has set a maximum limit for lead.
-More than 10 ppm of lead is considered to be an impurity in cosmetic products that are externally applied.
-While this is determined to be safe for human usage, some people are still unsure about the maximum limit.
+More than 10 ppm of lead is considered an impurity in cosmetic products that are externally applied.
+While this is determined safe for human usage, some people are still unsure about the maximum limit.
 They also choose to completely avoid lead-containing products.

 Look out for: Lead acetate.